Skip to main content

 3. Click Activate to make your automation live

-Your automation is now active and will begin triggering for contacts who join the specified list or segment.
+Your automation is now active and will begin triggering for contacts who meet the trigger conditions.

-Start with Clear Goals: Define what you want each automation to achieve, whether it’s onboarding, nurturing, conversion, or retention.
-Map the Contact Journey: Plan the logical flow of emails from the contact’s perspective.
+Start with clear goals.
+Define what you want each automation to achieve, whether it’s onboarding, nurturing, conversion, or retention.
+Map the contact journey.
+Plan the logical flow of emails from the contact’s perspective.
 What information do they need first?
 What actions do you want them to take?
-Time Your Emails Strategically: Balance staying top-of-mind with avoiding inbox fatigue.
+Choose the right trigger type.
+Use list/segment triggers for broad audience entry, property matching for condition-based targeting, and property changes for reacting to specific transitions.
+Time your emails strategically.
+Balance staying top-of-mind with avoiding inbox fatigue.
 Consider your audience’s behavior patterns and industry norms.
-Test Before Activating: Send test emails to yourself, verify all links work, and ensure personalization tokens display correctly.
-Monitor and Optimize: Regularly review open rates, click rates, and conversion metrics.
-A/B test subject lines, content, and timing to improve performance.
-Plan Your Exit Conditions: Consider when contacts should exit an automation, such as after converting, unsubscribing from the segment, or completing the sequence.
-Avoid Automation Overlap: Be mindful of contacts who might qualify for multiple automations.
-Ensure your segments are structured to prevent overwhelming contacts with too many simultaneous emails.
+Test before activating.
+Send test emails to yourself, verify all links work, and ensure personalization tokens display correctly.
+Understand exit conditions.
+Any contact that no longer meets the trigger criteria will be automatically removed from the automation.
+Contacts who unsubscribe will also be removed and will not receive further emails.
+Avoid automation overlap.
+Be mindful of contacts who might qualify for multiple automations.
+Structure your triggers to prevent overwhelming contacts with too many simultaneous emails.

 Troubleshooting

-• Remember that timing starts from when the contact enters, not from a specific time of day
+• Remember that timing starts from when the contact enters the automation, not from a specific time of day.

-• Confirm they haven’t unsubscribed from the unsubscribe group
+• Confirm they haven’t unsubscribed from these emails.